Woodbois

 177. Company has provided valid legal documents to Open Timber Portal on legal registration (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 2 out of the 2 total valid legal documents to Open Timber Portal on legal registration.
+[Externally verified] The company has provided all valid legal documents to Open Timber Portal on legal registration.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 178. Disclosure of the company's management approach to tax and payments to governments?

-The company provides a basic description of its approach to tax and payments.
+The company provides a limited description of its approach to tax and payments.

 179. Company has provided valid legal documents to Open Timber Portal on taxes, fees and royalties (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 2 out of the 6 total valid legal documents to Open Timber Portal on timber harvesting.
+[Externally verified] The company has provided 3/6 valid legal documents to Open Timber Portal on taxes, fees and royalties.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 180. Whistleblowing procedure?